rameshkr1994/Data-Science-Cookbook/Bash/Commands.md

 ```bash
 $ exit
 ```
 > Note: the `tree`command is not part of [Chocolatey](https://chocolatey.org/).
 You can find the `tree` command as part of Bash but not in Chocolatey.
+Of course, the tree command exist for `cmd`.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5Njk5Mjg0NTldfQ==
+eyJoaXN0b3J5IjpbMTE4NjE0OTAyNywtMTk2OTkyODQ1OV19
 -->